flyingferret/seat-whtools/README.md

 ![Certificates](https://i.imgur.com/qxcTson.png)

-*Any donation to help keep my eve account alive, while spending valuable krabbing time coding, is very much appreciated and can be sent to* **Kaliak Utama**
+*Any donation to help keep my eve account alive, while spending valuable krabbing time coding, is very much appreciated and can be sent to* **Kalaik Utama**